Panda88CO/UDI-RPITempSensors/POLYGLOT_CONFIG.md

                 SensorName(seea above) specifies only that specific sensor to be displayed It is ok to specify MULTISENSORS with only 1 sensor

-displayType1-4 : Specifies what is displayed on each line:
+displayText1-4 : Specifies what is displayed on each line:
     Options are:
-        TEMP : Sensors Temperature
+        TEMP : Sensor and  Temperature
         TEMPMIN: Min temp last 24Hours
         TEMPMAX: Max temp last 24Hours
-        TIME: Latest Time of measurement
+        TIME: Time of last measurement
-        TEXT: Test in line correspondig to displayText 1-4
+        NONE: Empty line
-        NONE: Blank Line
+        Everything else will be displayed as text

-displayText1-4: Max 20 character text strings to be displayed in text line 1-4
+"displayCol" and "displayRow" can be used to specify a display with differnt number or rows/columns Display must be RPLCD and I2C compatible  - Not tested

 > Uses W1ThemSensor library - more info can be found there <https://github.com/timofurrer/w1thermsensor>

-Added a heat beat function toggling with SHORT POll - ISY can be used to detect this and know if connection is lost
+Added a heart beat function toggling with SHORT POll - ISY can be used to detect this and know if connection is lost

 #### For more information:
 - <https://www.raspberrypi.org/documentation/usage/gpio/>